The Banquet of Cleopatra (Jordaens)

-The Banquet of Cleopatra is a 1653 oil-on-canvas painting by the Flemish Baroque painter Jacob Jordaens.
+The Banquet of Cleopatra is an oil-on-canvas painting by the Flemish Baroque painter Jacob Jordaens, from 1653.
 With Group Portrait (1650), The Apostles Paul and Barnabas at Lystra (c.
-1618) and Portrait of the Artist with his Family (c.
-1615), it is one of four works by the artist in the Hermitage Museum in St Petersburg.
+1618), and Portrait of the Artist with his Family (c.
+1615), it is one of four works by the artist in the Hermitage Museum, in Saint Petersburg.
 It shows Cleopatra receiving Mark Antony aboard her barge.

-Description

-The painting illustrates an episode described by Pliny the Elder in his Natural History (Book IX, Chapter LVIII, Sections 120-122): Cleopatra bet Mark Antony that she could spend ten million sestertius in a single meal.
+The painting illustrates an episode described by Pliny the Elder in his Natural History: Cleopatra bet Mark Antony that she could spend ten million sestertii in a single meal.
 During the meal, she was served a cup of vinegar, in which she dissolved a huge, precious pearl and drank the contents of the cup.
-Lucius Munatius Plancus, who judged the bet, declared Cleopatra as the winner.
+Lucius Munatius Plancus, who judged the bet, declared Cleopatra the winner.
 Mark Antony, his companion Ahenobarbus, and the black servant are frozen in amazement, their expressions mixed with dismay and admiration.
 Only the jester, pointing mockingly at Cleopatra with his right hand and displaying a grotesque sneer, emphasises the folly of her act.

-This work was extremely popular in the art world throughout the 16th and 17th centuries.
-It depicts the story of Cleopatra, Queen of Egypt.
-She was renowned not only for her intelligence and beauty, but also for her extravagant and unrestrained behavior.
-In an attempt to impress her lover, the Roman soldier Mark Antony, with her wealth, she dropped a pearl into a cup of vinegar, dissolved it, and drank it all.

-The subject of this painting was usually used by artists as an excuse to depict the splendid scenes of luxurious court life, and was a popular subject for large decorative works, especially tapestries.
+This work was extremely popular in the art world throughout the 17th and 18th centuries.
+The subject of this painting was usually used by artists to depict luxurious court life, and was a popular subject for large decorative works, especially tapestries.
 However, Jordaens' emphasis is on morality: the painting is an allegory criticising the sins of pride and vanity, a theme typical of Netherlandish painting dating back to Pieter Bruegel and Hieronymus Bosch.